demisto/content/Packs/CybelAngel/Integrations/CybelAngelEventCollector/README.md

 ### cybelangel-get-events

 ***
-Collect reports from CybleAngel.
+Collect reports from CybelAngel.
 Used mainly for debugging.

 #### Base Command